VolmitSoftware/docs/wormholes/03-building-portals.md

 2. **Left-click** a block for corner A; **right-click** a block for corner B (or the reverse order).
 3. Selection must be one cell thick on one axis (flat wall/floor/ceiling plane).
 Max **4096** cells.
 4. With a valid complete selection, **left-click** the selection (block inside the box or aim at the selection pane within 64 blocks) to open the portal.
 5. Construction always creates `PortalType.PORTAL` owned by the player UUID.
-Change type later in the type menu ([Portal Types Menus & Settings](/wormholes/04-portal-types-menus-settings)).
+Change type later in the type menu ([04 - Portal Types Menus & Settings](/wormholes/04-portal-types-menus-settings)).

 Selection UI: light-blue pane while valid; red when invalid (not flat or too large).
 Changing world, dropping/swapping off the wand, or changing hotbar away from the wand clears the selection.